pegjs/pegjs/test/README.md

      $ npm install
      ```

-  2. Execute the spec suite:
+  2. Execute the test suite:

      ```console
-     $ gulp spec
+     $ gulp test
      ```

-  3. Watch the specs pass (or fail).
+  3. Watch the tests pass (or fail).

 Running in the Browser
 ----------------------